niloymamun/quiz-app/README.md

 ## What you will create

-We’re going to make a .
+We’re going to make an Advanced Quiz App.

 ## What you will learn